-Marianne Montgomery joined ECU's English faculty in 2006 and currently serves as Director of Undergraduate Studies and as faculty mentor for the English Club.
+Marianne Montgomery joined ECU's English faculty in 2006 and currently serves as an academic advisor and as faculty mentor for the English Club.
 She specializes in Shakespeare and Renaissance drama and is particularly interested in English accounts of cultural encounter, including the work of Thomas Harriot, the namesake of ECU's College of Arts and Sciences.
 She is the author of Europe's Languages on England's Stages, 1590-1620 (Ashgate, 2012) and has contributed essays on stage languages to several books.
 She is currently working on an article on stage French in Thomas Middleton's Any Thing for a Quiet Life and another on Shakespearean allusions and torture in John Dryden’s Amboyna.
 When not teaching and writing, she enjoys bike riding, skiing, canoeing, eating, knitting, and playing with her cats.

 A.B.
 Wellesley College

 Primary Areas of Research/Teaching